AndrewJakubowicz/web.dev/src/site/content/en/blog/rendering-on-the-web/index.md

 ## Static rendering

 [Static rendering](https://frontarm.com/articles/static-vs-server-rendering/) happens at build-time.
-This apporach offers a fast FCP, and also a lower TBT and INP—assuming the amount of client-side JS is limited.
+This approach offers a fast FCP, and also a lower TBT and INP—assuming the amount of client-side JS is limited.
 Unlike server-side rendering, it also manages to achieve a consistently fast TTFB, since the HTML for a page doesn't have to be dynamically generated on the server.
 Generally, static rendering means producing a separate HTML file for each URL ahead of time.
 With HTML responses generated in advance, static renders can be deployed to multiple CDNs to take advantage of edge caching.

 <figure>
   {% Img src="image/T4FyVKpzu4WKF1kBNvXepbi08t52/SRsl2UcHyJquzuJkdTHR.png", alt="Diagram showing static rendering and optional JS execution affecting FCP and TTI.", width="800", height="613" %}